Slashdot

 I used CDE (and thus Motif) for many years.
 It may look outdated now, but it was years ahead of its time.
 While it may not be as usable as, say, GNOME 2 or KDE 3 were, it's actually still managed to be better to use than GNOME 3 or KDE 4+ have been.
 That's how far our "modern" open source desktop projects have regressed.

 Gedit, a simple text editor for GNOME, is a perfect example of how stupid things have gotten.
 This is what Gedit's UI used to look like [wikimedia.org], back before the GNOME 3 disaster.
-And this is a more [wikimedia.org]
+And this is a more recent GNOME 3 version [wikimedia.org] of Gedit.
+It's unbelievable how far it has regressed, and how quickly this has happened.

+And that's just a text editor!
+We see the same sort of nonsense throughout so much of GNOME 3.
+What were once usable and consistent menus and toolbars have been replaced with jumbled buttons and hamburger menus, among various other idiotic UI changes.

+What's worse is that all of these regressions are justified as making the applications "easier to use on tablets", yet most GNOME 3 users are likely using a desktop with a mouse!
+They've ruined the desktop's entire user experience for a class of users that doesn't even exist!

 Re: (Score:2)